ysymyth/ysymyth.github.io/_posts/2021-4-24-Ungrounded Meaning.md

 * The considered language is too weak - just a tiny subset of possible Python programs, so that it makes oracle weaker (within TM) and task easier (but still beyond TM).

-* Power about natural language is you can talk about language itself, but a subset of Python code cannot enable that.
-Suppose you have an assertion like
+* Power about language is you can talk about language itself, and that's the essence of Turing Machine.
+In a "complete" language, from assertion

   ```
   Program m cannot halt in any finite steps
   ```

-  then you gain meaning about program `m`.
+  you can gain meaning about program `m`.
 This is because you understand meanings of extra things like "any" or "finite". **So perhaps minimal grounding requires knowing meaning beyond `assert` - maybe some other elements like `or` `any` `if`......**

 ## Back to The Question

 * Theoretical question is hard, not yet well-defined.
 This paper seems to brings more question than answers.
   * Better setup or definition for "learning meaning" and "grounding" might be needed.
   * Especially, in language of logic, grounding and inductive bias are very similar, and are very tricky.
 * Theoretical question might not be related to the empirical question (yet), especially when the theoretical question leads to negative answers.
+  * Theory may not have been well-established, and setups are far from practice.
-Kind of like worse-case time complexity analysis vs. practicatily of some algorithm.
+  * Even if the theory is well-established, think of worse-case time complexity analysis vs. practicatily of some algorithm.
 * Key aspects about learning from form are still missing: modelling token co-occurance, for example, is not even touched in the paper.
-How co-occurance statistics lead to
+How co-occurance statistics lead to "structure" is still intriguing.